Neither Fish nor Flesh: Reception

 In a review of Neither Fish nor Flesh for The Village Voice, Robert Christgau said despite D'Arby's pretensions and awful lyrics on some songs, the psychedelic pop record's music "proves D'Arby a master of the black spectrum from the trad R&B of 'I'll Be Alright' to the reconstructed Prince-funk of 'This Side of Love'".
 Andrew Martin, reviewer of British music newspaper Music Week, chose it as "Album of the Week" and called it "as a complete work, a masterpiece".
 He concludes: "D'Arby's wit, verve and self-professed genius remains intact."
 Rolling Stone critic Mark Coleman said D'Arby's effort "fails to establish him as a visionary pop godhead.
 It does, however, demonstrate convincingly that he's far more than a mere legend in his own mind."
 Pan-European magazine Music & Media considered that "conflicting rumours preceding this second LP have actually worked in its favour."
 Reviewer was pleasantly surprised and found the majority of this record accessible and highly entertaining.
 AllMusic's Tom Demalon retrospectively called it "a sprawling, overly ambitious work that incorporates Middle Eastern flavorings and even more of a gospel influence into his gritty mix of rock, R&B, and funk", although he felt D'Arby's "pretensions run a bit wild".

 On the album commentary on his website, D'Arby (now known as Sananda Maitreya) claimed that the album's lack of commercial impact was due to his record company's "wholesale rejection of it" as well as being hindered by German record producer Frank Farian who decided to release an album of D'Arby's performances with funk band The Touch (from 1984) in Germany just weeks before Neither Fish Nor Flesh was due for release.
 Maitreya states that Neither Fish Nor Flesh was "the project that literally killed 'TTD', and from whose molten ashes, began the life of Sananda".

+Commercial performance

+North America

+In Canada the album debuted at number 58 on the RPM in the week dated December 9, 1989.
+In its ninth week on the chart the album peaked at number 39 in January 1990.
+The album spent a total of fifteen weeks in the top 100.